Mause/mause.github.com/blog/_posts/2014-04-20-jousting-with-blackboard.md

 I figured it might be useful to hook up a notification service for when materials were updated on blackboard, the learning management system used by Curtin, the university which i attend.
 This is a summary of my findings.

+I have reverse engineered the android app, though I have noticed that it is against Blackboard's EULA.
+I am not sure what to do from here.

 Firstly

  * [SAM Spec](https://service.blackboardconnect.com/SAM/V2/SAMService.asmx)